Lannion–Côte de Granit Airport

 Lannion–Côte de Granit Airport or Aéroport de Lannion–Côte de Granit is an airport located in Lannion, near the former municipality of Servel, a commune of the Côtes-d'Armor département in the Brittany région of France.
 It was also known as Lannion Airport or Lannion–Servel Airport.

+Established in 1937 for recreational aviation, Lannion Airfield began with a small landing ground.
+In July 1940, the Axis forces occupied the airfield and expanded it to accommodate fighter squadrons for use by the Luftwaffe.
+After the war, it was abandoned until it fell under use by the French Air Force, where it was used as a research test centre from 1959 through the 1960s.
+Lannion Airport began commercial operations in 1974 when the Rousseau Aviation Company opened a service to Paris.

 History

 In 1937, Lannion - Servel Aerodrome was established with light and sports aviation flights.
 It served as an unimportant small airfield with a 695 x 640 meter large landing field.

 World War II

 Between July 1940 and June 1944, the German Luftwaffe occupied the airfield.
 The concrete runway was extended to 1,400 m to accommodate fighter aircraft, and subsequently experienced several raids organised by the Royal Air Force and the United States Army Air Forces.

 In August 1940, twin-engined fighter unit II Z.G.76 was stationed at Lannion Airfield, which played anti-shipping reconnaissance.
 In June 1940, the airfield was listed as operational, and units were stationed at the airfield.
 However, full-scale operations did not begin until construction work to pave the airfield was completed in April 1941.
 The runway was installed with permanent runway illumination, a beamed approach system, and a visual Lorenz system.
 On 20 April 1941, 1,149 non-German workers assisted in the construction.

 Shortly afterwards, low-level attacks were launched by the Royal Air Force, destroying 3 Ju-88s of the Coastal Aviation Group 606.
 On 19 May 1941, a German pilot named Eiermann Helmut, was killed with two other crew wounded after Anti-aircraft struck his Ju-88 aircraft.
 The aircraft shortly crash-landed on the airfield following the attack.
 From March 1941 until early September, the Gruppo 606 was stationed after re-equipped with Ju.88s.
 Aircraft of K.G.77 assembled at Lannion Airfield to support operations of the Bismarck.
 From May 26–28, 1941, German Bomber Wing Kampfgeschwader 54 moved to Lannion Airfield to support operations of the German battleship Bismarck, however, they were unable to intervene before she sank.
 On 10 June 1942, a reconnaissance photograph of the airfield was taken.
 It depicted that bomb bursts took place on the Eastern end of the runway.